dotnet/AspNetDocs/aspnet/whitepapers/aspnet4/overview.md

 msc.legacyurl: /whitepapers/aspnet4
 msc.type: content
 ---
-# ASP.NET 4 and Visual Studio 2010 Web Development Whitepaper
+# Overview of ASP.NET 4 and Visual Studio 2010 for Web Development

 > This document provides an overview of many of the new features for ASP.NET that are included in the.NET Framework 4 and in Visual Studio 2010.
 >